 St. John the Evangelist School in Carmichael placed second overall and Holy Spirit School in Sacramento placed third.

 digital edition on this website

-The November-December issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
+The March-April issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
 The digital edition is available on the right margin of this website or by clicking on the image at the left.